 Yoga can be a very effective treatment for many of these causes, and also for more general feelings of tightness and achiness that we all experience at some point.

-Keep in mind that improving your core strength can also help alleviate lower back pain.
+Keep in mind that improving your core strength and taking an over-the-counter pain reliever can help alleviate lower back pain as well.

 Important: Pain is not welcome in yoga.
 However, mild discomfort from stretching is normal.